evmos/ethermint/x/evm/spec/02_state.md

 ### EIP2930 functionality

 Supports a transaction type that contains an [access list](https://eips.ethereum.org/EIPS/eip-2930), a list of addresses, and storage keys that the transaction plans to access.
+The access list state is kept in memory and discarded after the transaction committed.

 - `PrepareAccessList()` handles the preparatory steps for executing a state transition with regards to both EIP-2929 and EIP-2930.
 This method should only be called if Yolov3/Berlin/2929+2930 is applicable at the current number.
   - Add sender to access list (EIP-2929)
   - Add destination to access list (EIP-2929)
   - Add precompiles to access list (EIP-2929)
   - Add the contents of the optional tx access list (EIP-2930)
-- `AddressInAccessList()` returns true if the address is registered on the transient store.
+- `AddressInAccessList()` returns true if the address is registered.
-- `SlotInAccessList()` checks if the address and the slots are registered in the transient store
+- `SlotInAccessList()` checks if the address and the slots are registered.
 - `AddAddressToAccessList()` adds the given address to the access list.
 If the address is already in the access list, this function performs a no-op.
 - `AddSlotToAccessList()` adds the given (address, slot) to the access list.
 If the address and slot are already in the access list, this function performs a no-op.